IBMDataScience/Strata2016/README.md

  > <img src="https://github.com/ibmdataworks/datafirst/raw/master/datascientist/media/LN3.png" width="296">

 #Step 4.
-Perform steps in your notebook.
+Execute the steps in your notebook.

-Run throught steps in notebook..
+Run code cells in your notebook..
+Note: Read instructions..
+Some cells require you yo enter code.

-*Hint: Jupyter notebook cells are driving by commands along top.
-Just hit play button to run an active cell.
+*Interface Hint: Jupyter notebook cells are driving by commands buttons along the top.
+Just hit play button to run code in active cell.

-If your in IBM Booth, when your done just show your executed code and get Raspberry Pi3!
+If your in IBM Booth, when your done, show your executed code to IBMer and get your Raspberry Pi 3!